AliGhasami/blocksuite/packages/simple-editor/EditorCheckList.md

 16 - check full dark mode - all block and content
 17 - drag handler and fix style drag handler
 18 - clayboard tools menu full check
-19- check all inline - (mention - date time - object inline - link )
+19- check all inline - (mention - date time - object inline - link)
 20- full check old save data on stage and production 21- check date time inline for edit in text input event title and edit mode when hover and check (ignoreSyncInlineRange in inline)
-22-
+22- google calendar add event (in next block of selected of end of blocks) 23-